-The list includes, amongst others, Serbia- as an EU candidate country.
+The list includes, amongst others, Serbia as an EU candidate country.
 In individual cases, the presumption of having had an opportunity to ask for asylum in Serbia is - in principle - rebuttable.
 However, this possibility is likely to remain theoretical for a number of reasons:

-The law requires the applicant to prove that they could not present an asylum claim in Serbia.300 This represents an unrealistically high standard of proof (as compared to the lower standard of 'to substantiate', which is generally applied in Hungarian asylum law).
-An asylum seeker typically smuggled through a country unknown to them is extremely unlikely to have any verifiable, 'hard' evidence to prove such a statement;
+- The law requires the applicant to prove that they could not present an asylum claim in Serbia.
+This represents an unrealistically high standard of proof (as compared to the lower standard of 'to substantiate', which is generally applied in Hungarian asylum law).
+An asylum seeker, typically smuggled through a country unknown to them is extremely unlikely to have any verifiable, 'hard' evidence to prove such a statement; - The impossibility to have access to protection in Serbia does not stem from individual circumstances, but from the general lack of a functioning asylum system.
+Therefore, it is absurd and conceptually impossible to expect an asylum seeker to prove that, for individual reasons, they had no access to a functioning system in Serbia which in reality does not exist; - If the claim is considered inadmissible, the NDGAP has to deliver a decision in maximum 15 days (8 days at the border).
+This extremely short deadline adds to the presumption that no individualised assessment will be carried out.

-296 Section 51A Asylum Act.
+&lt;sup>373 Section 51A Asylum Act.

-297 CJEU, joint cases C-924/19 and C-925/19 PPU, 14 May 2020.
+&lt;sup>374 CJEU, joint cases C-924/19 and C-925/19 PPU, 14 May 2020.

-298 HHC's meeting with Serbian border guards, June 2021.
+&lt;sup>375 HHC's meeting with Serbian border guards, June 2021.

-299 Government Decree 191/2015 (VII.
+&lt;sup>376 Government Decree 191/2015 (VII.
 21.) on the national list of safe countries of origin and safe third countries.
 The original list did not include Turkey, but the country was inserted as of 1 April 2016.